Munk School of Global Affairs & Public Policy: Public Policy and Governance Review

 The Public Policy and Governance Review (PPGR) is a student-led digital magazine that showcases writing on public affairs by students, academics, and leaders in the policy world.
 The PPGR is a platform for bold and thoughtful analysis, and for diverse perspectives on contemporary policy debates and discussions.

-The publication is funded by and housed at the University of Toronto’s Munk School of Global Affairs & Public Policy.
+The publication is funded by and housed at the University of Toronto's Munk School of Global Affairs & Public Policy.
 Graduate students from Munk manage its content, development, and operations.

 Public Good Initiative

 The Public Good Initiative (PGI) is a student-led project that pairs students from the Munk School of Global Affairs & Public Policy with community organizations that can benefit from pro bono consulting services.
-The PGI has worked with organizations that include United Way Toronto, Friends of the Greenbelt Foundation, Toronto City Summit Alliance, Maytree Foundation, People for Education, BC Centre for Social Enterprise, Mid Toronto Community Services and the Ontario Association of Food Banks.
+The PGI has worked with organizations that include United Way Toronto, Friends of the Greenbelt Foundation, Toronto City Summit Alliance, Maytree Foundation, People for Education, BC Centre for Social Enterprise, Mid Toronto Community Services, and the Ontario Association of Food Banks.

 Beyond the Headlines

 Beyond the Headlines (BTH) is a weekly radio show that provides fair and balanced analysis of pressing public policy issues in Canada.
 The one-hour program airs from 11:00 a.m. to 12:00 p.m.
-EST every Monday on CIUT 89.5FM, the University of Toronto’s campus radio station.
+EST every Monday on CIUT 89.5FM, the University of Toronto’s St. George campus radio station.
 BTH is staffed by students (both current and alumni) who are members of the Munk School community.
-After its first year on the air, BTH was voted “Best New Talk Show” on CIUT 89.5FM.
+After its first year on the air, BTH was voted "Best New Talk Show" on CIUT 89.5FM.
 Since its founding in 2012, BTH has interviewed notable politicians, public servants, academics and activists, such as Josh Colle, Lynn Morrison, Mitzie Hunter, Mike Layton, Tony Dean, Daiene Vernile, Laurie Scott, Peter Singer, Garfield Dunlop, Greg Sorbara, Ron Atkey, and Michael Geist.

 Cadario Fellowship in Public Policy

 The Cadario Fellowship in Public Policy is an academic and monetary award given to the top students in their second year of the program.
-The award was created and named after Paul Cadario, a senior manager with the World Bank in Washington and alumnus of the University of Toronto, after he donated $1 million to U of T’s School of Public Policy and Governance.
+The award was created and named after Paul Cadario, a senior manager with the World Bank in Washington and alumnus of the University of Toronto, after he donated $1 million to U of T's School of Public Policy and Governance.